gamest1/inse6260/README.md

-# INSE 6260 Spectrix Health Care Schedulind System
+# INSE 6260 Spectrix Health Care Scheduling System

 This project was developed using the *Beego Mgo Example* project as a base using the following technologies: